YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLBUFFREGUPD
 ----------------------

-JNLBUFFREGUPD, Journal file buffer size for region rrrr has been adjusted from xxxx to yyyy
+JNLBUFFREGUPD, Journal file buffer size for region rrrr has been adjusted from xxxx to yyyy.

 MUPIP Warning: The journal buffer size specified by the user for the region rrrr or previously stored in the corresponding database file header fell outside the permissible range, and was automatically adjusted, up or down, from xxxx to a legitimate value of yyyy.